akshit619/Futuristic-Car-GAN/README.md

-# KTJ-Datathon
-This Repo contains our code and results for Kshitij'22 Datathon Event.

-We used StudioGAN 0.2.0 release to train the SNGAN model.
+Used StudioGAN 0.2.0 release to train the SNGAN model.
 StudioGAN Repo: https://github.com/POSTECH-CVLab/PyTorch-StudioGAN
 This repo contains:
 1. the config file that we used in the json format.